 Certain questions come up frequently when practitioners participate in the APO process.
 The following are some of those questions and their answers.
-If you have questions about the APO rules and procedures, we encourage you to email EDIS3Help@usitc.gov.
-Alternatively, you may call the Office of the Secretary at (202) 205-2000, the Docket Services Division at (202) 205-1802, or the Office of the General Counsel at (202) 205-3061, for assistance.
+If you have questions about the APO rules and procedures, you are encouraged to call the Office of the Secretary at (202) 205-2000, the Docket Services Division at (202) 205-1802, or the Office of the General Counsel at (202) 205-3061, for assistance.